masiedu4/all-my-blog-posts/cl0nvbewa02vxhknvcq1xacch.md

 However, this is not a viable option.

-Because there are 10 possible states, we'd have to run useState ten times to keep track of them all.
+Because if there are 10 possible states, we'd have to run useState ten times to keep track of them all.

 useReducer solves this issue!